furechan/mplchart/output/README.md

 > **Note**
-This is work in progress.
+This project is work in progress.
 For a related project with a mature api you may want to look into [mplfinance](https://pypi.org/project/mplfinance/).